youzan/vant/src/popup/README.md

 ### Get Container

-Use `get-container` prop to specify mount location
+Use `get-container` prop to specify mount location.

 ```html
 <!-- mount to body -->